 The following are services and supports provided by Westside Regional Center (WRC).
-Clients may be eligible for services based upon need related to the nature of the qualifying developmental disability as identified and agreed to by the interdisciplinary planning team.
+Individuals may be eligible for services based upon need related to the nature of the qualifying developmental disability as identified and agreed to by the interdisciplinary planning team.
 This is not a complete listing.
 Other needs identified by assessment may identify other services.
-Services must be requested through the Individual Family Service Program Plan (IFSP) process.
+Services must be requested through the Individual Family Service Plan (IFSP) process.
 Please contact your service coordinator to discuss access to services.

 Generic resources, private resources and/or natural supports must be explored prior to WRC funding.

-An Early Start Service Coordinator (SC) will be assigned to you to develop annual and semi-annual Individual Family Service Plans (IFSP) and assist with arranging appropriate services.
+An Early Start service coordinator (SC) will be assigned to you to develop annual and semi-annual Individual Family Service Plans (IFSP) and assist with arranging appropriate services.

 Occupational Therapy (OT)***

 For children with developmental delays or a known physical or mental condition associated with a high probability of delays, occupational therapy can help improve their motor, cognitive, sensory processing, communication, and play skills.
 The goal is to enhance development, minimize the potential for developmental delay, and help families to meet the special needs of their infants and toddlers.

 Children with significantly impaired physical function may receive therapy to preserve, enhance, and restore movement and function impaired or threatened by disability, injury, or disease.
 Services may include range of motion exercises, parent training and an assessment for equipment needs.

 As your child develops, around the ages of 18-24 months, you may notice delays in speech and language.
 Children with delays in speech and language may receive therapy to improve communication skills.

 Children with identified swallowing or chewing difficulties may receive specialized therapy to improve feeding.